Stan Curtis' ETI System A class A amplifier

 A photograph in the Braithwaite ads showing two power amps, one above the other, with the preamps on top led some owners to assume that this was the recommended operating position, whereas the original intention was for the amplifiers to sit close to their respective (low-impedance) speakers connected with short runs of thick (30A) cable.
 The very compact preamps could then sit (reasonably) anywhere, making for a very unobtrusive, but powerful, arrangement thus aesthetically contrasting with Curtis' earlier Lecson AP3.
 Some users sat their speakers on top of each amplifier.
 With this on thick carpet the case was effectively insulated thus 'cooking' the interior giving rise to premature failures, especially of the electrolytics.

-The matching minimalist preamp (copies of scans of original article available on request) used a modular approach to meet individual needs and 'discrete component operational amplifiers' using selected devices.
+The matching minimalist preamp (copies of scans of original article available on request) used a modular approach to meet individual needs and 'discrete component operational amplifier's using selected devices.
+A shunt feedback arrangement was used for the RIAA stage.
 In the given PCB layout C109 (left RIAA eq) is shown connected incorrectly to the MC supply rail and the right MC supply decoupling cap is missing.
 Other constructors reported problems including oscillation with the volume control set at zero (return earth sides via screen to PCB and not as shown) and another that a PCB supplied had two tracks joined which needed cutting and a link added, so caution is advised.
 A tape output selector switch can offer flexibility and a conventional balance control with fixed output stage gains will reduce problems with a noisy pot.
+Any signal path switching should be via hard gold-plated contacts and not silver-plated brass.
 A separate power supply was intended to power other modules including a parametric equaliser and 'two other blocks still under development'.
 Does anyone have information on these?

 especially if you want additional content to this page